1. Home

 Critical Thinking/Problem Solving & Detail Oriented

-Use reasoning to make decisions and overcome problems.
-The individual obtains, interprets, and uses previous and new knowledge to make decisions.
-The individual also uses this to enhance their own way of thinking when they find faults.
+This competency involves your ability to use reasoning to make decisions and overcome problems.
+It includes obtaining, interpreting, and using previous and new knowledge to make decisions, as well as enhancing your own way of thinking when you find faults.

 Ways to work on these skills:

 • Listen!
-This may seem obvious but are you listening to understand or listening to react?
-Understanding is essential in listening
+This may seem obvious, but are you listening to understand or listening to react?
+Understanding is essential in critical listening.
+In a classroom lecture, focus on comprehending the material entirely before formulating questions.
+In a meeting, spend time understanding all points of discussion.

-• Be comfortable with being uncomfortable.
-Problem solving is all about being a part of taking on challenges to overcome them
+• Problem solving is all about being a part of taking on challenges to overcome them.
+If given a complex assignment, break it down into smaller, manageable steps rather than being overwhelmed.

-• Think about processes at your own place of employment and how you can improve them
+• Think about processes at your own place of employment and how you can improve them, suggest these changes to your manager.
+Not all changes will be able to be implemented, but it shows your critical thinking and contributions to the team.

 Courses you can take to help you work on these skills: